dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 * **kid:** Is the unique identifier for the key
 * **x5t:** Is the thumbprint of the x.509 cert (SHA-1 thumbprint)

->  Please review the specification for a more in depth definition of each field.

 ## Verifying a JWT using the JWKS endpoint

 Now that we understand JWKS and the specific properties of each JWK let's put this together and verify a JWT signed by Auth0 with RS256.
 In our example we are going to build a first party API for our ficticious company c0der.io.
 The API will have a single endpoint returning metadata about our API, which requires a valid JWT.
 Ideally your Resource Server would also validate necessary scopes, however that is beyond this topic.
 We will assume an API and client have been created and we will focus on what happens once our API recieves a request.

 **Here are the steps for validating the JWT:**

 1. Retrieve the JWKS and filter for potential signing keys (https://your-tenant.auth0.com/.well-known/jwks.json)
 2. Extract the JWT from the request's authorization header
 3. Decode the JWT and grab the `kid` property from the header
 4. Find the signing key in the filtered JWKS with a matching `kid` property
 5. Using the `x5c` property build a certificate which will be used to verify the JWT signature
 6. Ensure the JWT contains the expected audience, issuer, expiration, etc.

 > **Note:** there are many good libraries for verifying a JWT.
 You can use the currated list to find one for you language at [JWT.io](https://jwt.io/#libraries-io).